 The crown jewel of Clos du Val’s estate program is a majestic vineyard in the heart of Stags Leap District.
 Acquired in 1972, this coveted land is home to Clos du Val, and features 120 acres and nine different clones of Cabernet Sauvignon.
 Often referred to as a “valley within a valley,” the Stags Leap District is just three miles long and one mile wide.
 Celebrated for its ideal climate that draws in cool breezes from the San Pablo Bay, Stags Leap District produces wines with velvety tannins and pure varietal flavors, while retaining ideal natural acidity – qualities that are perfect for making exceptional, age-worthy wines.

 Along a narrow stretch of the Napa River sits the Riverbend Vineyard, a 100-acre site bordered by a rich riparian area with significant soil variations.
 Our viticultural team had the unique opportunity to plant this site in phases starting in 2015 and completing in 2016.
 The vineyard is blessed with a fertile and healthy ecosystem, which is beneficial to growing exceptional grapes.

-In addition to 10 different Cabernet Sauvignon clones, the vineyard is planted to complementary Bordeaux varieties such as Merlot, Petit Verdot, Cabernet Franc and Malbec.
-A small amount of Sauvignon Blanc and Viognier rounds out the plantings.
+In addition to 10 different Cabernet Sauvignon clones, the vineyard is planted to Bordeaux varieties such as Sauvignon Blanc, Merlot, Petit Verdot, Cabernet Franc and Malbec.